cortexrd/Knack-Toolkit-Library/README.md

 changes whenever he/she chooses to do so.

-**Furthermore and most importantly**, you can simultaneously work on a production App, running officially released and tested code, while you run development code locally -- yes, two different code revisions at the same time, without conflicting!
+**Furthermore and most importantly**, you can simultaneously work on a production app, running officially released and tested code, while you run development code locally -- yes, two different code revisions at the same time, without conflicting!
 This means that the classic method of going in Knack's Builder to create a sandbox copy of your app to develop